-We encourage groups to follow the Bible reading plan.
+We encourage groups to follow the BIBLE READING PLAN.
 This is an intentional 52-week plan that we are following church-wide.
-It helps our members stay on the same page and journey through the Scriptures together - no matter the age, ministry, etc. You can utilize the reading plan online at fbcloganville.org/bible-plan or in the FBC Loganville app in your mobile app store.
+It helps our members stay on the same page and journey through the Scriptures together - no matter the age, ministry, etc. You can utilize the reading plan featured in the back of this book, one of our Foundations books, or online at fbcloganville.org/bible-plan.

 At each gathering, community group members will share a H.E.A.R.
 Journal entry and discuss how they applied and responded to their highlighted passage.
 There is not a set amount of H.E.A.R.
 Journals that one must do each week, but the goal with this discipline is to improve as time goes on.
-Consider how often you currently journal and do one more.
+Consider how often you currently journal and do "+1" of that.
 So, if you have never journaled, just try to do a couple a week.
 If you journal occasionally, try to do three times a week.
-The hope is that as you get more comfortable with this discipline and experience its benefits, you will want to increase this number throughout the year.
+The hope is that as you get more comfortable with this discipline and experience its benefit, you will want to increase this number throughout the year.